apacheignite/documentation/persistence/distributed-persistent-store.md

   ]
 }
 [/block]
 That's it.
-Once the configuration parameter above is added to the cluster node configuration, the Persistent Store will be enabled and all the data as well as indexes will be stored both in-memory and on disk cluster wide.
+Once the configuration parameter above is added to the cluster node configuration, the Persistent Store will be enabled and all the data as well as indexes will be stored both in memory and on disk cluster wide.
 [block:callout]
 {
   "type": "success",